kth-step/HolBA/README.md

 - `tools/scamv`:
   * experimental and under development

-### Dependency graph and PolyML heaps (outdated)
+### Dependency graph

 ![Dependency diagram](./doc/diagrams/dependencies.png?raw=true)

 Key:
  - Blue edges represent dependencies between HolBA modules.

+### PolyML heaps

+- The heap chain is no longer represented in the diagram.
+You can see it by reading the `Holmakefil.gen` files.
- - Green edges represent the chain of PolyML heaps.
-See HOL's Description Manual for more information about PolyML heaps.
+- See HOL's Description Manual for more information about PolyML heaps.

-_Note_:
 - You can temporarily change the heap chain order if you don't need a dependency in order to reduce build times.